puppetlabs/puppetlabs-websphere_application_server/README.md

 ## Development and Contributing

-### TODO

-There's plenty to do here.
-WebSphere is a large software stack and this module only manages some core functions.
+WebSphere is a large software stack, and this module manages only some of its core functions.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing.

-Some of the immediate needs:

-* Revise types/providers.
-Clean up the code, add validation and documentation.
-    * `websphere_cluster_member` doesn't manage the individual properties on the first run.
-The first run creates the member and subsequent runs configure it.
-Need to resolve this - it's a provider issue.
-* Manage WAS security.
-* Manage certificates.
-* Improve the run order issues.
-See the [ISSUES.md](issues.md) file for details.
-* Documentation and examples.
-* Vagrant environment (I have one, just need to clean it up)

 ### Contributors